Nell-Mills/Computational-Topology/README.md

 # Computational Topology

-Implementation of contour tree computation using the "sweep and merge" algorithm.
+Implementation of contour tree computation using the "sweep and merge" algorithm, described in the paper [Computing contour trees in all dimensions](https://cdr.lib.unc.edu/concern/articles/sj139b05d).
 For debug, define CT_DEBUG when compiling.

 ## Functionality implemented:

-- Vertex ordering by scalar value.
+- Vertex ordering by scalar value (simulation of simplicity by index).
-- Union find on disjoint set data structure.
+- Union find with union by rank and path compression.
+- Join, split and contour tree computation using sweep and merge algorithm on triangular meshes.

 ## Compilation: